Vets-Who-Code/Prework/modules/javascript-basics.md

 console.log(numbers.join(", ")); // "5, 4, 3, 2, 1"
 ```

+### Objects (Properties and Methods)
-* Objects (properties/methods): Objects are key-value pairs used to represent real-world entities or concepts, as well as to organize and structure data.
-Here is an example:
+Objects are key-value pairs used to represent real-world entities or concepts, as well as to organize and structure data.
+Example:

 ```javascript
 // Create the object